 One of the main advantages of a Roth IRA is the ability to withdraw funds tax-free in retirement.
 For young investors, who are likely in a very low or zero tax bracket, this means investing for retirement now can have a beneficial tax impact later.

-You can withdraw your contributions to a Roth IRA at any time tax-free and penalty-free, though the earnings on those contributions may be subject to a 10% penalty and subject of income taxes under most circumstances.
-For a withdrawal to be completely tax-free, the account must have been open for at least five years, and the account holder must meet one of the following conditions: you reach age 59½ or older; you become disabled; you’re using the funds for a first-time home purchase (up to a $10,000 lifetime limit); or the withdrawal is made to a beneficiary of your estate after your death.
+Contributions to a Roth IRA can be withdrawn at any time tax-free and penalty-free, though the earnings on those contributions may be subject to a 10% penalty and subject of income taxes under most circumstances.
+For a withdrawal to be completely tax-free, the account must have been open for at least five years, and the account holder must meet one of the following conditions: reaching age 59½ or older, becoming disabled, using the funds for a first-time home purchase (up to a $10,000 lifetime limit), or the withdrawal being made by a beneficiary after the account holder’s death.

 Instilling Good Financial Habits

 Early and consistent investing in a Roth IRA helps encourage good saving habits in young people while also growing their retirement funds.
-Starting during teenage years provides lots of time to develop these crucial habits and can help put young investors on a path to financial independence.
+Starting during teenage years provides ample time to develop these crucial habits and can help put young investors on a path to financial independence.

 For more information on investing in a Roth IRA, talk to a financial professional.